danielpeter/specfem3d_globe/01_introduction.md

 Blanc, Émilie, Dimitri Komatitsch, Emmanuel Chaljub, Bruno Lombard, and Zhinan Xie.
 2016.
 “Highly Accurate Stability-Preserving Optimization of the Zener Viscoelastic Model, with Application to Wave Propagation in the Presence of Strong Attenuation.” *Geophys.
 J. Int.* 205 (1): 427–39. doi:[10.1093/gji/ggw024](http://dx.doi.org/10.1093/gji/ggw024).

 Bourdel, Françoise, Pierre-Alain Mazet, and Philippe Helluy.
 1991.
 “Resolution of the Non-Stationary or Harmonic Maxwell Equations by a Discontinuous Finite Element Method: Application to an E.M.I.
 (Electromagnetic Impulse) Case.”
 In *Proceedings of the 10th International Conference on Computing Methods in Applied Sciences and Engineering*, 405–22.
-Commack, NY, USA: Nova Science Publishers, Inc.
+Commack, NY, USA: Nova Science Publishers.

 Capdeville, Y., E. Chaljub, J. P. Vilotte, and J. P. Montagner.
 2003.
 “Coupling the Spectral Element Method with a Modal Solution for Elastic Wave Propagation in Global Earth Models.” *Geophys.
 J. Int.* 152: 34–67.